Get Going Guide (2026)

 Formal Discovery

-Court-backed process when cooperation fails or finances are complex.
+This court-backed process is used when cooperation fails or finances are complex.

 Tools include:

-• Document Requests (D&I): Enforceable demands for records
+• Document Requests (D&I): Enforceable demands for records.
+Each side must comply.

-• Subpoenas: Compel banks, employers, or third parties to release documents
+• Subpoenas: These orders compel banks, employers, or third parties to release documents.

-• Interrogatories: Written questions (less revealing, but sometimes useful)
+• Interrogatories: These are written questions (less revealing, but sometimes useful).

 The Core Document: Statement of Net Worth